poivronjaune/PyQt6-MainWindow/README.md

 >
 > python app.py

+On linux use source bin/activate instead of .env\Scripts\Activate

 ## Basic usage
-For those who are familiar with python coding and packages, a Main Window application we require the following steps Step 0 : Create a QApplication with the event loop that manages events, widgets and user interaction
+For those who are familiar with python coding and packages, a PyQt6 Main Window application requires the following to be done:
+- Create a QApplication with the event loop that manages events, widgets and user interaction
 - Create a QMainWindow object on which to add other components
 - Create QActions with icons, text and connect callback methods to each
 - Attach a menuBar() to the QMainWindow and addActions() to this menuBar